 If you're diluting purple meths, don't do what I did first time and add too much water.....
 Probably best to check that you can actually ignite it before setting out...

 I'd have thought if your getting soot it's more stove to pot distance or inadequate oxygenation?
 For some reason some carbon isn't being oxydized?
-I'd mess about with the gap and ore more holes if your using a cone.
-Don't remember getting soot on my meths set up, but it's been so long who knows!

 I'm not sure I've ever used an alcohol stove without a little soot: mainly Caldera cone, whether I've used the recommended stove or MYOG hasn't made much difference.
 Stove to pot difference certainly makes a difference with a cone, but personally I'm not too bothered about small amounts of soot on the pot and would err on the side of caution on adding holes to my Trail Designs cone, as where I tend to camp wind resistance tends to be more important!